“That’s the key to my heart right there!” Liz nodded toward the screen which displayed in amazing clarity the outline of a tiny human skeleton.

-Jo Stewart is a wife and mum to 5 beautiful children aged 15, 15, 13, 2 & 8mnths.
+Jo Caddy is a single mum to 5 beautiful children aged 16, 16, 14, 3 & 21mnths.
 Between mothering and dreaming of being a published writer, her hobbies when time permits, include photography, videography, playing around with photoshop, theology, blogging & just about anything creative.
 She put many pursuits on hold for the last 20 years to attend to the career of motherhood but is now more determined than ever to renew her idle passions and make them flourish.
 So far she has won the FlashFiction contest on Sweek.com for her story ‘The Daylight’ and is awaiting results from numerous short story competitions.
 You can read her winning story here, and follow her on Facebook or Twitter.

 Writers Tip Jar

 If you enjoyed these stories and would like to show appreciation to our writers so they can continue to do what they do best, please donate to our tip jar!